suizokukan/katal/README.md

                             \\?\ (default: False)
       --version             show the version and exit
       --whatabout WHATABOUT
-                            Say if the file given as a parameter is in the target directory notwithstanding its name. (default: None)
+                            Say if the file[the files in a directory] already in the given as a parameter is in the target directory notwithstanding its name. (default: None)

 #(8) history

+    v 0.2.3 (2015_12_13) : --whatabout, cfg file in user directory, --sourceinfos, 'iname'

+        o the config file is now searched in the Katal's user path (i.e., on Linux systems, /home/user/.katal/katal.ini) and then in the current directory.
+        o 'ci_name' > 'iname' in config files o new option : --whatabout
+        o new option : -si/--sourceinfos

+        o new function : action__whatabout()
+        o new function : create_empty_db()
+        o new function : possible_paths_to_cfg()
+        o -ddcfg/--downloaddefaultcfg can now be called directly from the command line o fixed several bugs linked to ARGS.downloaddefaultcfg o improved create_faked_target.sh : added a --whatabout test o renamed the function 'test_is_ntfs_prefix_mandatory()' > 'is_ntfs_prefix_mandatory()' o improved messages in several functions
+        o improved the documentation in README.md

+        o updated pylintrc (max-branches=16)

+        o 6 tests, pylint=10.0 for the three Python scripts o version packaged and sent to Pypi (https://pypi.python.org/pypi/Katal)

     v 0.2.2 (2015_12_07) : improved documentation and messages